Joan Sydney: Early life

-Career

-After appearing on stage and film in her native England, Sydney featured in radio at the BBC and made her screen debut aged 21 in the 1957 film version of English play When We Are Married.
+After appearing on stage in her native England, Sydney featured in radio at the BBC and made her screen debut in the 1957 film version of English play When We Are Married.
+She emigrated to Australia in 1965 with her family as ten pound poms, first settling in Perth and later Sydney in 1974.

-A Country Practice
+TV roles

 Sydney was known for playing Margaret "Maggie" Sloan, the no-nonsense but compassionate matron of the fictional Wandin Valley Bush Nursing Hospital in the Seven Network rural series A Country Practice from 1983 to 1990 and over 400 episodes.
 She won the Silver Logie Award for Most Outstanding Actress for her performance in 1989.
 She also starred alongside her sister Maggie King in a movie-length pilot for a subsequently unmade series in 1987 called Sisterly Love.

 Sydney was the second actress to play the matron of the fictional Wandin Valley Hospital after original actress Helen Scott.
 Her successor, Anne Brennen (played by Mary Regan), used the more modern title "Director of Nursing".
 After Brennen left, the title was changed back to Matron during the tenure of Rosemary Prior (Maureen Edwards).

 In 1993, after 12 seasons on air, A Country Practice was abruptly cancelled, but rival network Ten picked it up soon afterwards.
 Production was relocated from Pitt Town, New South Wales, to Emerald, Victoria, and, after having spent time in England, Sydney reprised her role as matron, one of five actors including Joyce Jacobs and Andrew Blackman to return to the new ACP series.

-Neighbours

 In 2002, she joined the long-running serial Neighbours as Valda Sheergold, initially on a semi-regular recurring basis before becoming a permanent member of the cast for the 2007–2008 season.

-Other roles

 In 1990, Sydney briefly joined the new soap opera E Street in the role of publican Mary Patchett.
 She also had guest roles in many other programs including the sitcom Mother and Son and the dramas All Saints, Something in the Air and Miss Fisher's Murder Mysteries.

-In 2013, she featured in the telemovie Cliffy, based on the life of Australian athlete Cliff Young.
+In 2013, she featured in the television film Cliffy, based on the life of Australian athlete Cliff Young.

-Personal life
+Personal life and death

 Sydney married her husband, Gerald, in 1960.
-They had two children, a daughter named Ananda and a son named Matthew.
+They had two children.
 The couple later separated.
-Another son from an earlier relationship, Tony Braxton-Smith, is the former CEO of Journey Beyond (known then as Great Southern Rail).
+She had another son from an earlier relationship, Tony Braxton-Smith, who became CEO of the interstate rail company Journey Beyond, a division of Experience Australia Pty.
+Ltd. (known then under business name "Great Southern Rail").
 She was the elder sister of actress Maggie King.